The Sherwood Foundation

 Application Success Factors

 Alignment with Social Justice Values: The foundation explicitly asks that nonprofit leaders respect their values regarding civil liberties, equality, and fairness.
-Organizations should ensure their mission and approach align with Sherwood's commitment to addressing systemic inequity and supporting oppressed communities.
+Organisations should ensure their mission and approach align with Sherwood's commitment to addressing systemic inequity and supporting oppressed communities.

 Nebraska Focus: All funded work must directly benefit Nebraska communities.
 Clearly articulate how your project serves the state.